Famous Painters – Hand-Painted Reproductions

 26- Camille Pissarro (1830–1903)

-Patriarch of Impressionism, he painted gently the landscapes and peasant life, while inspiring Cézanne and Gauguin.
+Patriarch of Impressionism, he painted softly the landscapes and rural life, while inspiring Cézanne and Gauguin.

 See the collection - 694 works